kvdomingo/kvdomingo/README.md

 <h1>Hi, I'm Kenneth!</h1>

 On paper, my work responsibilities correspond to that of a 💻 software engineer.
-However, I like to be flexible, and when the need arises, I also wear the hat of a
+However, I don't like to be confined to a single role, so when the need arises, I also wear the hat of a

 - ☁️ cloud architect
 - 🤖 AI engineer
-- 🗼 devops engineer
+- 🗼 DevSecOps engineer
 - 📈 data engineer

 Outside of work, I am also a(n):

 - 📷 photographer
 - 🎸 musician
 - 🖥️ homelabber